Pi4J/pi4j.github.io/content/blog/2026/2026-interview-nick-ffm.md

 **Frank:** What about performance?

 **Nick:** I've done measurements comparing the FFM implementation with existing Pi4J approaches.
-The results are impressive, as the removal of all the steps inbetween with JNI and JNA shows a big difference between the "old" implementation and the FFM plugin.
+The results are impressive, as the removal of all the steps in between, with JNI and JNA, shows a big difference between the "old" implementation and the FFM plugin.
 Removing the abstraction layers brings big performance improvements.

 ```text
 Benchmark                                                  Mode  Cnt     Score    Error  Units